-Julianne Lindberg is an assistant professor of musicology in the Department of Music.
-Her research interests include musical theater, musical modernism in Europe and the U.S., and children's musical cultures.
-She received her Ph.D. in Musicology from UCLA, with a dissertation that explored the "childlike" in French music at the fin de siècle.
+Julianne Lindberg is an assistant professor of musicology in the department of music.
+Her research interests include musical theater, musical modernism in Europe and the U.S. and children's musical cultures.
+She received her Ph.D. in musicology from UCLA, with a dissertation that explored the "childlike" in French music at the fin de siècle.
 Her current book project traces the genesis and cultural significance of Rodgers and Hart's classic comedy Pal Joey (forthcoming with the Broadway Legacies series at Oxford University Press).
-Work related to this project has appeared in Studies in Musical Theatre, in the Routledge Companion to Jazz, and is forthcoming in The Oxford Handbook of Musical Theatre Screen Adaptations (2019).
+Work related to this project has appeared in Studies in Musical Theatre, in the Routledge Companion to Jazz and in The Oxford Handbook of Musical Theatre Screen Adaptations

 - Ph.D., Musicology, UCLA